curityio/nginx_oauth_proxy_module/resources/2-testing.md

 ```

 View the `t/servroot/conf/nginx.conf` file to see the deployed configuration for a test.\
-If required, add `ngx_log_error` statements to C code, then look at test logs at `t/servroot/logs/error.log`.
+If required, add `ngx_log_error` statements to C code, then look at test logs at `t/servroot/logs/error.log`.\
+If you get cryptic permission errors or locked files, delete the `t/servroot` folder.

-## 5. Testing Interoperability
+## 5. Test Encryption Interoperability

 The following GitHub repo ensures that encryption is compliant across technologies: